 Within 5 years time Future Water Leaders strives to become a prominent youth platform where decision makers are actively involved.
 Through combined networks they’ll be able to implement solutions to reach the SDG’s.
 The Future Water Leaders collaborate world wide, in such a way that they will be able to hand over their work to generations to come.

-Prior to the Amsterdam International Water Week 2019 programme, Future Water Leaders will organise and coordinate a public event in Amsterdam, on 3 November, from 10.00 – 15.00 hours.
-The event will include a series of exciting activities, meant to engage not just water professionals, but also to the citizens and tourists of Amsterdam.
-The aim of the event is dual: to raise awareness about water and to show the importance of AIWW as a international water event and conference.
-Different locations across the city of Amsterdam (mainly in the city centre) will host the workshops and awareness activities.
+Prior to the Amsterdam International Water Week 2019 programme, Future Water Leaders have organised and coordinated a public event in Amsterdam, on 3 November.
+The event included a series of exciting activities, meant to engage not just water professionals, but also to the citizens and tourists of Amsterdam.
+The aim of the event was dual: to raise awareness about water and to show the importance of AIWW as an international water event and conference.
+Different locations across the city of Amsterdam (mainly in the city centre) hosted the awareness activities.

 The concept of ‘Water Identity’ was introduced by the Future Water Leaders Ambassador Chrysoula Papacharalampou, during her keynote speech at the AIWW Summit 2018.
 The concept combines personal elements (e.g. culture, background, ethnicity etc.) with the professional ambition/interest of the water professionals.
 The latter is defined through the four themes of Water Security, as defined by the United Nations.
 During the Summit, Water Identity cards were filled in by the attending professionals.
 The data gathered will be used in the preparation of a project to communicate across major water events worldwide and to present outcomes during the AIWW 2019.

 The aim of the Water Identity is dual: